-Candidates are invited to submit their application after being nominated by art professional appointed by IMJ in advance.
-The Israel Museum will convene a pre-selection committee to screen all applications ensuring their compliance with prize regulations, compatibility and relevance.
+Candidates are invited to submit their application after being nominated by an art professional appointed in advance by the Israel Museum.
+The Museum will convene a pre-selection committee to screen all applications ensuring their compliance with prize regulations, compatibility and relevance.
 The pre-selection committee will select those applications to be submitted to the jury.

 A different jury will be convened every two years for each subsequent prize.
-A detailed protocol of the selection process and deliberations will be archived not to be made public.
+A detailed protocol of the selection process and deliberations will be archived (not to be made public).
 Members of the jury will not have to justify their decisions.
-It is in the jury's discretion not to award the prize if a suitable proposal could not be selected.
-In this case the prize will be transferred to the following year.
+It is at the jury's discretion not to award the prize if a suitable proposal could not be selected.
+In this event, the prize will be transferred to the following year.

-- Neither IMJ, nor their associates, affiliates, or partners assumes any responsibility for works or images submitted in violation of competition rules, or for those which violate copyright regulations.
-IMJ will remove and disqualify works or images that are clearly demonstrated to violate copyright and/or competition policies.
-IMJ will act to maintain the integrity of the competition and its affiliated entities, but is not responsible for any damages resulting from images submitted in violation with rules and regulations.
+Neither the Israel Museum nor its associates, affiliates, or partners assumes any responsibility for works or images submitted in violation of competition rules, or for those which violate copyright regulations.
+The Museum will remove and disqualify works or images that are clearly demonstrated to violate copyright and/or competition policies.
+The Museum will act to maintain the integrity of the competition and its affiliated entities, but is not responsible for any damages resulting from in violation of rules and regulations